 ACCESS is the State of MN designated English Language Proficiency Exam.
 It is given at all grades 9-12 and measures English Language Proficiency in the areas of Listening, Speaking, Reading and Writing.
 It also uses a formula to calculate scores in the areas of Comprehension and Oral Language.
-Below is the overall composite score for the ACCESS test for students in Grades 9-12.
+Due to COVID-19 illness during the testing window, UMA was unable to assess any students for the ACCESS test despite our best efforts to complete the assessments.